The prophet exhorts to praise God, 1-3, for his great works, 4, 5; for his judgments on the wicked, 6-9; and for his goodness to the godly, 10-15.

 I shall be anointed with fresh oil.

-and my ears shall hear my desire of the wicked who rise up against me.
+and my ears shall hear the wicked/

 12 The righteous shall flourish like the palm-tree./